 1 c. chopped walnuts

 Mix eggs, banana, milk, and vanilla together in a bowl.
-In a separate bowl, combine flour, almond flour, salt, baking soda and cinnamon.
+In a separate bowl, combine flour, almond flour, salt, baking powder and cinnamon.
 Combine wet & dry ingredients.

 Grind chopped walnuts in food processor until finely minced.
 Add to batter.